stormpath/stormpath-console-guide/source/organizations.rst

 .. _organizations-account-stores:

-Managing an Organization's Account Stores
+Manage an Organization's Account Stores
 =========================================

 When viewing the page for a specific Organization, you can see all of its associated Account Stores by clicking on the "Account Stores" link in the left-side navigation panel.
 This list is composed of all of the **Directories** and **Groups** that have **Account Store Mappings** to this Organization.